nearform/commentami/README.md

 ### Initializing the db

-you can run
+You can run

 ```
-docker exec comments_app_1 npm run pg:init
+docker exec app_1 npm run pg:init
 ```

 ### Run tests

-to run the tests use
+To run the tests use

 ```
-docker exec comments_app_1 npm test
+docker exec app_1 npm test
 ```

 ### Pinging the app from curl